frankstepanski/node-express-course/week4/readme.md

   - The request URI: tells the server what resource is being requested.
   - The HTTP version: tells the server what version of HTTP is being used.

+The rest of the HTTP Request:

-The request line is followed by a series of request headers which contain additional information about the request.
+ - headers:additional information about the request.

-The request headers are followed by an empty line, which is used to separate the request headers from the request body.
+ - empty line: separates the headers from the body.

-The request body contains the data that is being sent to the server.
-The request body is optional.
-If the request method is GET, then the request body is ignored.
-If the request method is POST, then the request body is required.
+ - body: the data that is being sent to the server.

 ![http request](images/http-request.png)